-Tata Social Enterprise Challenge, organized jointly by IIM Calcutta and the Tata Group, aims to establish itself as a major event in the Indian social entrepreneurship space by bringing together social entrepreneurs, venture capitalists and members from the academia, industry and business and the whole bunch of social entrepreneurs to identify and promote sustainable ideas that impact the social sector.
+Tata Social Enterprise Challenge, organized jointly by IIM Calcutta and TATA Sons, aims to establish itself as a major event in the Indian Social Entrepreneurship space by bringing together social entrepreneurs, venture capitalists and members from the academia, industry and business and the whole bunch of social entrepreneurs to identify and promote sustainable ideas that impact the social sector.

-It is a unique initiative undertaken jointly by an educational Institute and a business group, to promote the spirit of social entrepreneurship in India.
-It is also supported by some of the biggest Venture Capitalists in the social entrepreneurship space like Ennovent, Yunus Business Fund, Acumen fund and Ankur Capitalists.
+It is a unique initiative undertaken jointly by an educational institution and a business group, to promote the spirit of social entrepreneurship in India.
+It is also supported by some of the biggest Venture Capitalists in the social entrepreneurship space like Yunus Business Fund, Acumen fund and Ankur Capitalists.

 The challenge started in 2012-13 with Impact Proposals being invited in the areas of agriculture, food and dairy, health care, water and sanitation, technology and development, education, housing, handicrafts, energy and microfinance / financial inclusion, among others.
 The winners of the competition were to receive mentorship support, funding and an opportunity to be incubated at IIM-C’s incubation centre.